deco-sites/www/docs/tutorials/universal-components/en.md

 ---
 description: Learn how to build components once and reuse them everywhere
+since: 1.0.0
 ---

 Universal components are components that are not dependent on a specific data